 WORD!
 WORD?
 WORD!
 Issa Samb and the Undecipherable Form

-The book and exhibition are made possible by O3-funds as designated to OCA by the Norwegian Ministry of Foreign Affairs.
+This exhibition and wider programme were made possible by 03 funds from the Norwegian Ministry of Foreign Affairs.

 Issa Samb was born in 1945 in Senegal and lives in Dakar.
 In 1974 he founded, together with a group of artists, writers, film-makers, performance artists and musicians, the Laboratoire Agit’Art, whose aim was to transform the nature of artistic practice from a formalist, object-bound sensibility to practices based on experimentation and agitation, process rather than product, ephemerality rather than permanence.
 With a focus on the contingent character of actions, the Laboratoire was informed by a critique of institutional power.
 Samb also co-founded the Gallery TENQ – Village des Arts in Dakar.
 He is the author of numerous plays, poems and essays.
 A retrospective of his work was held at the National Art Gallery, Dakar in 2010.
 His work has been included in exhibitions such as dOCUMENTA (13), Kassel, Germany (2012), the Biennale de l’Art Africain Contemporain, Dak’Art, Dakar (2008) and ‘Seven Stories of Modern Art in Africa’, Whitechapel Gallery, London, UK (1995).